Mental Health in Rural Populations: A Federal Perspective

 Paul has experience related to rural healthcare of more than thirty years in community and hospital pharmacy.
 But his career reaches beyond just pharmacy as he has served as the CEO of a County Healthcare Authority, consisting of one of the nation’s earliest Critical Access Hospitals, the County EMS, a physician clinic and a Home Health Agency.

 Natalie Roy, MPH (Moderator)

-As Executive Director of AgriSafe for over sixteen years, Natalie Roy utilizes her public health training to improve the quality of health care offered to farm families.
+As Chief Executive Officer of AgriSafe for over twenty years, Natalie Roy utilizes her public health training to improve the quality of health care offered to farm families.
 Natalie holds a Masters in Public Health from Tulane University.
 She is pleased to work in the area of agricultural health as it relates to her experience growing up on a farm in Canterbury New Hampshire.